If you’ve been teleworking during the pandemic then you know that figuring out how to be productive at home is a challenge!

 Once you switch to wireless earbuds, you’ll realize what a drag your old ones were.

 Earbuds with wires slow you down.
-They catch on stuff.
+They catch on to stuff.
 They get stuck.
 They get tangled up.

 Wireless earbuds will set you free from all that.
 So if you’re still using the ones with wires, it’s time to consider wireless ones.